aheadlabs/AwsToolset/README.md

 * Updated service to get bucketRegion from the code instead of an AWS explicit class

 ## v0.2.0
-* Add and Edit methods for DynamoDB
+* Implemented Add and Edit methods for DynamoDB service

 ## v0.1.2
 * Update PR branch name